Skip to main content

 Property Tax Postponement Program

-• What it is: A state-run postponement program that pays your current-year property taxes to the county and places a lien on the home.
+• What it is: A state-run postponement program that pays eligible current-year property taxes to the county and places a lien on the home.
 This is not a grant.
 It must be repaid.

 • Who can get it: In the 2025-26 cycle, applicants had to be 62 or older, blind, or disabled, own and occupy the home, have 2024 household income of $55,181 or less, have at least 40% equity, and have no reverse mortgage.

 • How it helps: It can postpone one or both installments of the current tax year.
-If you were approved after you or your lender already paid, the county can issue a refund.
-The interest rate for the 2025-26 cycle was 5% simple interest.
+The 2025-26 interest rate was 5% simple interest per year.
+If you or your lender already paid and your application is later approved, the county may issue a refund.

 Homeowners’ Exemption